-I hope this run down on vegetable garden ideas gives you a good idea of what to plant this year.
+I hope this run down on easy vegetables to grow ideas gives you a good idea of what to plant this year.
 Ordering your seeds in the early spring is the perfect time of the year to get them here in time to start them indoors for the season.
 I would love to hear about your favourite vegetables and varieties that you plant in the garden each year.
 Leave a comment below or send me an email!